Rafaseoanes/trascenderglobal-challenge/README.md

-# Trascender Global Frontend chanllenge
+# Trascender Global Frontend challenge

 This project is a coding challenge made for the frontend developer position at Trascender Global.